 |Certificates of Deposit|| ||$5000 for all terms|

-Signature Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Signature Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
 Signature Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Signature Bank's CD rates are fair compared to other U.S. banks.Back to Overview
+Signature Bank's CD rates are fair as compared against the national average.Back to Overview

 Find a Signature Bank Near Me

-Signature Bank has two physical branches across the U.S.Back to Overview
+Signature Bank has two locations in the U.S.Back to Overview